sclorg/s2i-python-container/README.md

 Test
 ---------------------
-This repository also provides [STI](https://github.com/openshift/source-to-image) test framework, which launches tests to check functionality of a simple python application built on top of sti-python image.
+This repository also provides a [S2I](https://github.com/openshift/source-to-image) test framework, which launches tests to check functionality of a simple Python application built on top of the sti-python image.

-User can choose between testing python test application based on RHEL or CentOS image.
+Users can choose between testing a Python test application based on a RHEL or CentOS image.

 *  **RHEL based image**

-    To test a rhel7-based python-3.3 image, you need to run the test on a properly subscribed RHEL machine.
+    To test a RHEL7-based Python-3.3 image, you need to run the test on a properly subscribed RHEL machine.

     ```
     $ cd sti-python